-Here are a list of strategies to help in solving these issues
+Here is a list of strategies to help in solving these issues

-It is a common today that web page elements such as text, videos or images fly all over the place, shifting positions.
+It is common today that web page elements such as text, videos, or images fly all over the place, shifting positions.
 The end result is that the user perceives the web page as "jumping".
-You might see a button at a certain position, and in few seconds, it shifted a hundred pixels below.
+You might see a button at a certain position, and in a few seconds, it shifted a hundred pixels below.
 That is what Cumulative Layout Shift measures.

 Cumulative Layout Shift measures how much your page elements shift positions during initial load